San Fermin (album): Release and reception

 Initially, Ludwig-Leone intended San Fermin to be a one-off composition project.
 However, after debuting the record live in December, Ludwig-Leone received a record deal offer from Downtown Records that made him reconsider the scope of the San Fermin project.

 San Fermin released their lead single "Sonsick" on December 4, 2012, premiering it on the music blog Beats Per Minute.
 Pitchfork gave the single a positive review, declaring the song "deliriously infectious."
 The full record was intended to be self-released in February 2013, but, after signing to Downtown Records, the release was pushed back first to June then to the September of that year.

 San Fermin released the album on September 17, 2013, to positive reviews.
 NPR called the record "one of the year's most surprising, ambitious, evocative and moving records," praising Ludwig-Leone for his ability to write a collection of songs "as easy to love as they are to admire."
 Pitchfork also gave the album a positive review.
-The album reached #18 on the Billboard Top Heatseekers album chart.
+The album reached No. 18 on the Billboard Top Heatseekers album chart.

 In 2013, the band also released a track-by-track album of commentary album featuring Ludwig-Leone.